-The Designated Adult at Risk Safeguarding Lead for Womankind is the CEO.
+The Designated Adult at Risk Safeguarding Leads for Womankind are the Clinical Manager and CEO.

 No individual staff member will be expected to make a decision regarding the safeguarding of Adults at risk alone.
-No staff member should make a referral regarding an adult who may be at risk, or break confidentiality without the agreement of the line manager or the Safeguarding Lead.
+No staff member should make a referral regarding an adult who may be at risk, or break confidentiality without the agreement of the line manager or a Safeguarding Lead.